 Find a top quality General Agriculture college for a reasonable price in the New England region by using the rankings here.
 General Agriculture students made up 22 of the New England region's grads in 2017.
 Starting out in their careers, these grads will earn about $36,161 and $62,142 mid-career.
 Starting and mid-career earnings are some of the numerous variables which go into identifying the top value General Agriculture degree programs of the New England region.

 Read the methodology breakdown of the top value rankings for additional details and components that determine the top value General Agriculture universities and colleges in the New England area.

 University of Connecticut is a good decision for students pursuing a General Agriculture degree.
 Graduates from the general agriculture major at University of Connecticut get 13.8% above the the typical college grad in this field.
 Want a large student body?
 This school has over 20,000 students on campus.

+This school also has grad degree programs for students who want to proceed after earning a bachelor's degree.
 UCONN features a high performing women's basketball team.
-UCONN is dedicated to encouraging students, as shown by a 69.8% on-time graduation rate.
 Take a virtual tour for more information on UCONN's campus.

 University of Maine is a good choice for individuals interested in a General Agriculture major.
 The specific location of Orono, Maine, is nice for college students who like a quieter, suburban spot.

 This school provides advanced degree programs for those who want to continue after earning a four-year degree.
 Ranked #1 in Maine for overall value, we would have expected this university's excellent academic programs to command a greater price.
 Ever wish colleges and universities were graded with a report card?
 Now they are.
 Take a look at University of Maine's scorecard.